 - Installment payments are due on the first of each month.
 The person in possession of the lease on the 1st of the month is responsible for the installment.
 Installments are not prorated and Commons/Courtyards will not issue refunds for installments owed prior to the lease transfer.
 Any exchange of money relating to partial installment payments or personal refunds is solely between the leaseholder and the re-lessor.

 - $300 lease reservation (applied toward the first month’s installment payment).
 Paid through the Resident Portal.

 - Social Security Number.
 While your card is not required, you must be able to provide your SSN on the lease.

 - Completed Guarantor Form (this will be sent to your Guarantor as a Docusign form)

 Illegal Lease Transfers

 Illegally sub-leasing a Courtyards or South Campus Commons apartment without completing the approval and Lease Transfer process is strictly prohibited.
 If you are found to be illegally sub-leasing an apartment, the leaseholder and the illegal sub-lessor may be referred to the University of Maryland judicial process according to the Rights and Responsibilities handbook, Section B, 26.
 As the illegal sub-lessor, you will be required to move out of the apartment immediately or go to the Leasing Office to sign a lease at the property.

 Failure to check in or out at a designated Service Desk or office is subject to a $100 improper check-in/out fee.
-Furthermore, current residents who do not properly check their keys into a Capstone staff member at the designated Service Desk or office are subject to lock core replacement fees for the front and bedroom doors.
+Furthermore, current residents who do not properly check their keys into a Commons/Courtyards staff member at the designated Service Desk or office are subject to lock core replacement fees for the front and bedroom doors.
 Only legal leaseholders will be permitted to sign out the replacement keys in such circumstances.